• Skip to Content

 For further information on the Development Application Process please visit the Department of Planning & Environment website.

-Professional Bodies Who Certify and Provide Advice on Consultants
+Who Certify and Provide Advice

 A development application may require professional input depending on its complexity.
 An applicant can hire a certified consultant to provide this information.
 When hiring a consultant it is important to ensure they are qualified and certified.
 Numerous consultants can provide assistance depending on the development application type.
 Below is a list of professional organisations which may offer assistance when searching for consultants.
 This list is designed as a guide and is not intended to promote individual consultants.